 What to Expect When You PCS to Marine Corps Base 29 Palms, California

-Since 29 Palms is somewhat isolated in the desert, the community relies more heavily on one another.
-Base organizations make a strong effort to host events to bring families together.
-For example, this February has a Father-Daughter dance, a Super Bowl party, Texas Hold ‘Em, and more.
-They also have a whole host of other events, all which can be found on the Marine Corps Community Services 29 Palms home page.
+Since 29 Palms is somewhat isolated in the desert, the community relies heavily on each other.
+As a result, base organizations make a solid effort to host events to bring families together.
+For example, the base hosts a Father-Daughter dance, Super Bowl party, Texas Hold ‘Em, and more.
+They also have a entire roster of other events, which you can find on the Marine Corps Community Services 29 Palms home page.

 29 Palms Housing

-“I would recommend living in Yucca Valley which is about 30 minutes to base and 30 minutes down the hill.”
+“I would recommend living in Yucca Valley, which is about 30 minutes to base and 30 minutes down the hill.”
 Yucca Valley is more developed.
-Unlike 29 Palms and Joshua Tree, Yucca Valley has a Wal-Mart, Home Depot, Marshalls, Walgreens, andStarbucks.
+Unlike 29 Palms and Joshua Tree, Yucca Valley has a Wal-Mart, Home Depot, Marshalls, Walgreens, and Starbucks.

-Things to Do
+Things to Do Near 29 Palms

 You cannot live at 29 Palms without taking in the sights of the majestic Joshua Tree National Park.
 Because 29 Palms is the north entrance to the park, you’ll have plenty of chances to hike, rock climb, and explore 800,000 acres of rock formations, ancient Joshua trees, wildflower, and desert species.
 When you’re finished, take advantage of the opportunity to camp at one of the nation’s most beloved national parks.